January 16, 2021

 Blake Billings

 Blake Billings '77, Ph.D. is a graduate and current faculty member of Portsmouth Abbey School.
 He received his undergraduate education at Dartmouth College in New Hampshire, then joining the Jesuit Volunteer Corps to assist in an inner-city parish in Oakland, California.
 From Oakland, he went to Leuven, Belgium, receiving degrees in theology and philosophy.
 He returned to the Abbey in 1987, teaching for three years before getting married and returning to Leuven to pursue a Ph.D. in philosophy, which he was awarded in 1995.
-Having taught in higher education at various schools, including St. John's University, Farifield University, and Sacred Heart University, he decided his calling was at the secondary level, gratefully returning to Portsmouth in 1996, where he has resided ever since.
+Having taught in higher education at various schools, including St. John's University, Fairfield University, and Sacred Heart University, he decided his calling was at the secondary level, gratefully returning to Portsmouth in 1996, where he has resided ever since.
 He became an oblate of the Portsmouth community ten years ago.
 His four children were all raised on campus and graduated from the school, the youngest in 2020.